zigadel/glfw-zig/README.md

 # glfw-zig

-Thin, idiomatic Zig bindings for **GLFW 3.4** — the battle‑tested C library for cross‑platform windows, input, monitors, and Vulkan/OpenGL context creation.
+Zig (nightly) bindings for **GLFW 3.4** — the battle‑tested C library for cross‑platform windows, input, monitors, and Vulkan/OpenGL context creation.

 `glfw-zig` vendors and builds GLFW for you via Zig’s build system, then exposes a clean Zig API on top.
 You get a **single dependency** that: